michael-fa/DiscordAMX/README.md

 # discordamx

-Please refer to the [old project](https://github.com/michael-fa/DiscordAMX_net3.1) since it has the most current documentation.
-Also meaning the wikipage for this project!
+Please read the [Wiki page](https://github.com/michael-fa/DiscordAMX/wiki) for all information.
+This requires some knowledge about the [PAWN](https://www.compuphase.com/pawn/pawn.htm) language.

+Better readme soon.